tvcsantos/verse/PRERELEASE.md

-# Pre-release and Snapshot Version Support
+# Pre-release Version Support

-This action now supports generating pre-release/snapshot versions instead of final release versions.
+This action now supports generating pre-release versions instead of final release versions.
 This is particularly useful for CI/CD pipelines that need to create development or testing versions.

 ## New Input Parameters